-Will run flat tyres supplant the good old spare tire?
+Can run flat tyres supplant the traditional spare tyre?

 Pros and cons